-We will be closing the Library for renovations sometime in February 2015 for several months.
+We will be closing the Library for renovations at the end of March 2015 for several months.
 We will let you know the exact date as soon as we know it ourselves.
 You are still warmly encouraged to visit and use the Library until then.
 Unfortunately we can no longer lend or renew books from 6 January 2015.
 If you currently have books out, we’d appreciate their return as soon as possible.
 This is due to having to make thorough preparations for packing up the collection in anticipation of the building works.

 We are very sorry about the inconvenience – if you have any particular research or reading needs during this time though, do talk to us and we will try to help.
 We will also still be answering enquiries by phone and email during the closure.

 New borrower forms are available online or from library reception.
 We will ask to see proof of your current address before items can be issued to you.
 This can be a utility bill, lease, driving license or a letter from an organisation such as the NHS, a local council or commercial company.
 If you are posting a form in, please let us know if the proof of address included should be returned to you.
 We strongly recommend sending a photocopy.

 How many books can I borrow?
 When will they be due back?

 Six lending items can be borrowed for 30 working days.
 CDs and audio cassettes incur no extra charge and can also be borrowed for 30 working days.

 What if I want to renew my items?